MerrickMath/MerrickMath.github.io/Math10C.md

 * <a href="https://mrfanning.github.io/Math10/AN/AN3/AN3Proofs.pdf"> Exponent Law Proof Assignment </a>

 #### Outcome 4
+In Development
 #### Outcome 5
+In Development
 #### Outcome 6
+In Development
 ### Assignments
+In Development
 ### Videos
+In Development

 ---
 # Relations And Functions

 ### Notes
+In Development

 ### Assignments
+In Development

 ### Videos
+In Development

 ---
 # Projects
 * <a href="https://mrfanning.github.io/MrFanning.github.io-PythonProject/"> Python Project </a>